Cube i7 Book

 First impression of the Cube i7 Book

-Almost unspectacular, the Cube i7 Book is delivered.
-The plain cardboard box contains the one hand Tablet, but there is also one Power Supply (12V 2.5A), USB 3.0 to Micro USB 3.0 Adapter, One Chinese and English manuals as well as Note Cards (QC and Warranty) at.
-A Screen Protector was already plotted on the display.
+The Cube i7 Book is delivered almost unspectacularly.
+The simple cardboard box contains the tablet on the one hand, but there is also a power supply (12V 2.5A), a USB 3.0 to Micro USB 3.0 adapter, a Chinese and English-language instruction manual as well as information cards (QC and warranty).
+A screen protector was already applied to the display.

 Design and workmanship

-Unpacked, the Cube i7 Book surprises by a unmistakable design and high quality, The case of the tablet is made of aluminum in bluish shiny metal optics and rounded edges.
-In length, the tablet measures 27.3 cm, the height is 17.2 cm and the width or depth is 0.96 cm.
-The weight is proud 728g.
+Unpacked, the Cube i7 Book surprises with its unmistakable design and high-quality workmanship.
+The tablet's casing is made of aluminum with a bluish, shiny metal look and rounded edges.
+The tablet measures 27.3 cm in length, 17.2 cm in height and 0.96 cm in width and depth.
+The weight is a proud 728g.

 Connection options and features

-The Loudspeakers Both are located on the right side of the housing.
-Why Cube has opted for such an unusual design remains questionable.
-Especially with stereo sound, a separate placement would have been desirable.
+The speakers are both on the right side of the case.
+Why Cube decided on such an unusual design remains questionable.
+Separate placement would have been desirable, especially for stereo sound.

-The control buttons are one Power, One Volume rocker and Reset button, All keys sit firmly and without play in the rack.
-A longer press on the reset button also resets the BIOS to factory settings.
+The control buttons are a power button, a volume rocker and a reset button.
+All keys sit firmly and without play in the case frame.
+Pressing the reset button longer also resets the BIOS to the factory settings.

-Installed is a 10.6 Inch Full HD IPS Display (1920 x 1080) from Samsung (LTL106HL01-001), This display has already been used in the Cube i7 Stylus and, interestingly enough, has already been installed in the Microsoft Surface 2 Pro Tablet.
-The image format is 16: 9.
+A 10.6 inch Full HD IPS display (1920 x 1080) from Samsung (LTL106HL01-001) is installed.
+This display was already used in the Cube i7 Stylus and, interestingly, was also installed in the Microsoft Surface 2 Pro Tablet.
+The picture format is 16: 9.
 The point density is 208 PPI.

-The Cube i7 Book impresses with its crisp and clear presentation, rich colors and a rich black value.
-Even at an extreme viewing angle, the color fastness is retained and details are very easy to read.
-The brightness of the display is convincing when used at night, but also when working with direct light.
+The Cube i7 Book impresses with its razor-sharp display with strong colors and a rich black level.
+Even at an extreme viewing angle, the color fastness is retained and details can be read very well.
+The display brightness is convincing both at night and when working with direct incidence of light.

-The touch screen forms FocalTech FT5826 IC Controller with Wacom Stylus Support.
-Inputs are recognized very accurately, which is why the tablet is also suitable for artistic applications.
-Multitouch is supported with a maximum of 10 fingers.
+The touchscreen is a FocalTech FT5826 IC controller with Wacom stylus support.
+Inputs are recognized extremely accurately, which is why the tablet is also suitable for artistic applications.
+Multi-touch is supported with a maximum of 10 fingers.

-Inside the Cube i7 Book slumbers faster Intel Skylake M3-6Y30 processorin the 14nm procedure will be produced.
-This dual core processor has been released in 3.
-Quarter 2015.
-The basic clock frequency is 900MHz.
-Turbo Mode the processor reaches a maximum clock frequency of 2.20GHz.
+Inside the Cube i7 Book lies a fast Intel Skylake M3-6Y30 processor, which is manufactured in the 14nm process.
+This dual core processor was released in the 3rd quarter of 2015.
+The base clock frequency is 900MHz.
+In turbo mode, the processor reaches a maximum clock frequency of 2.20GHz.

-The GPU is one Intel HD515 processor graphics with maximum 850MHz clock rate.
+The GPU is an Intel HD515 processor graphic with a maximum clock rate of 850MHz.
 DirectX 12 and OpenGL 4.4 are supported.
-Even 4K video playback with 60Hz are no problem for the Intel HD515 processor graphics.
+4K video playback at 60Hz is also no problem for the Intel HD515 processor graphics.

-In the test could 4K video streams rendered without loss and transmitted.
-Also graphically more challenging games can be played on the tablet.
-An example would be Dota 2which is playable with a resolution of 1920 × 1080 pixels and medium graphics settings with enjoyable 25-30 pictures-per-second.
-Another example would be Battlefield 3which can be played with reduced resolution and low graphics settings with almost no image break.
+In the test, 4K video streams could be rendered and transmitted without loss.
+Even more graphically demanding games can be played on the tablet.
+An example would be Dota 2, which can be played with a resolution of 1920x1080 pixels and medium graphics settings with a pleasant 25-30 frames per second.
+Another example would be Battlefield 3, which can be played with reduced resolution and low graphics settings with almost no image breakdowns.

-The random access memory total of the Cube i7 Book 4GB, Are installed two LPDDR3-1600 2GB modules of the manufacturer Hynix, As an internal data storage, the tablet has a M.2 SSD with a capacity of 64GB installed.
-For memory expansion, the SSD can be replaced, but you can also extend the internal memory using a micro SD memory card.
-SSDs are detected with a maximum capacity of 512GB.
+The total memory of the Cube i7 Book is 4GB.
+Two LPDDR3-1600 2GB modules from the manufacturer Hynix are installed.
+The tablet has an M.2 SSD with a capacity of 64GB for internal data storage.
+The SSD can be exchanged to expand the memory, but the internal memory can also be expanded using a micro SD memory card.
+SSDs are recognized with a maximum capacity of 512GB.
 The capacity of a micro SD memory card should not exceed 128GB.

 Both the read and write speeds of the SSD, as the SD memory card slot, are in good average.

-The tablet is already activated with one Windows 10 in the Home Edition delivered.
-The interface is no different from the user interface of traditional desktop PCs.
-Whether you use the device for surfing the net, for video streaming, for data transfer or for gaming, the Cube i7 Book has an above-average performance in every respect due to the powerful processor and is not comparable to much weaker Intel Atom tablets.
+The tablet is already delivered with activated Windows 10 in the Home Edition.
+The interface does not differ from the user interface of conventional desktop PCs.
+Regardless of whether you use the device for surfing the net, for video streaming, for data transfer or for gaming, the Cube i7 Book does above average in every respect due to the powerful processor and cannot be compared with much weaker Intel Atom tablets.

-A large Point of criticism is the maximum temperature of the processor and the heat released to the outside.
-Under full load, the tablet reaches after only a short time Maximum temperatures of 97 ° C on the processor cores and a noticeable Outdoor heat of about 40 ° C on the back of the case.
-Unfortunately, Cube did not install a decent cooling solution, so the tablet chipset emits its waste heat directly to the aluminum housing.
+A big point of criticism is the maximum temperature of the processor and the heat given off to the outside.
+Under full load, the tablet reaches maximum temperatures of 97 ° C on the processor cores and a clearly noticeable external heat of around 40 ° C on the back of the case after a very short time.
+Unfortunately, Cube did not install a proper cooling solution, so that the tablet chipset emits its waste heat directly to the aluminum housing.

 If the high temperatures are a thorn in the side, you can install your own cooling solution on the tablet chipset with a little manual skill.
 Instructions can be found on YouTube.

-The cameras of the Cube i7 Book are not worth mentioning.
-On the back is a 5 megapixel camera with autofocus, The shot in the test Recordings are mostly noisy and out of focus, which is why you should rather grab for snapshots to the smartphone camera.
-The front camera resolves with 2 megapixels on and is only suitable for video telephony.
-Even selfie lovers should grab a high-quality smartphone camera.
-Shots shot with the front camera are clearly blurred again.
+The cameras in the Cube i7 Book are not worth mentioning.
+On the back there is a 5 megapixel camera with autofocus.
+Most of the shots taken in the test are noisy and out of focus, which is why it is better to use the smartphone camera for snapshots.
+The front camera has a resolution of 2 megapixels and is only suitable for video telephony.
+Selfie lovers should also use a high-quality smartphone camera.
+Images taken with the front camera are significantly more blurred.

-Dual Band WiFi and Bluetooth 4.1 are by the Intel Dual Band Wireless AC 3165 chipset allows.
-Both the 2.4G and 5G networks are fast on the road with the Cube i7 Book.
+Dual Band WiFi and Bluetooth 4.1 are made possible by the Intel Dual Band Wireless-AC 3165 chipset.
+With the Cube i2.4 Book, you can travel quickly in both the 5G and 7G networks.
 The signal quality and signal range were convincing in the test.
 The same applies to an active Bluetooth connection.
 No interference occurred.
 The stable streaming range is over 10 meters.

 Speaker and headphone jack

-Criticism can be practiced on speaker design and sound quality.
-Unfortunately, with this tablet, both speakers are located on the right side of the case, causing the Stereoseparation severely limited is.
-Overall, the sound also lacks volume which makes it sound flat.
-Sound is transmitted without interference via the headphone jack.
+One can criticize the speaker design and the sound quality.
+Unfortunately, both speakers of this tablet are on the right side of the case, which severely limits the stereo separation.
+Overall, the sound also lacks volume, which means that it sounds downright flat.
+Sounds are transmitted without interference via the headphone connection.
 The maximum volume is also impressive.

-The battery offers a Capacity of 4.300mAh, At the expense of more performance, the battery life is comparatively low.
-With normal use one reaches Terms of about 5 hours, A very low value when compared to Intel Atom tablets, which often achieve twice the battery life.
+The battery has a capacity of 4.300mAh.
+At the expense of increased performance, the battery life is also comparatively low.
+With normal use, a battery life of around 5 hours can be achieved.
+A very low value if you compare it with Intel Atom tablets, which often achieve twice the battery life.

-The tablet can be charged via the 12V DC input, as well as over the USB type-C connection, The charging time is about 3 hours with the included charger.
-Charging times of just under 2 hours are possible with a USB fast charger.
+The tablet can be charged via the 12V DC input as well as via the USB Type-C connection.
+The charging time with the supplied charger is just over 3 hours.
+With a USB fast charger, charging times of just under 2 hours are possible.

 Cube i7 Book Accessories

-The Cube i7 Book is without keyboard and without stylus, These accessories must be purchased separately, which means Additional costs of about 80 € arise.
+The Cube i7 Book is delivered without a keyboard and without a stylus.
+These accessories have to be purchased separately, which results in additional costs of around € 80.

-The Keyboard is only with English-language layout available.
-This is connected via the pin connector on the bottom of the tablet.
-With a connected keyboard, the Cube i7 Book can be used like a small notebook.
-All necessary buttons are available and also one multifunctional touchpad with gesture recognition is available.
+The keyboard is only available with an English language layout.
+This is connected via the pin connector on the underside of the tablet.
+With the keyboard connected, the Cube i7 Book can be used like a small notebook.
+All the necessary buttons are available and there is also a multifunctional touchpad with gesture recognition.
 The design of the keyboard is adapted to the design of the tablet.
-On the left and right side of the keyboard are each a USB 2.0 jack.
-The processing of the keyboard could be better, but is still in the price range.
-The keys have a pleasant pressure point.
+There is a USB 2.0 socket on the left and right side of the keyboard.
+The workmanship of the keyboard could be better, but it is still within the budget range.
+The keys have a comfortable pressure point.
 The touchpad, on the other hand, floats a bit in the case.

-The touch screen is Wacom stylus compatible.
-Precise drawings or typing are due to the existing "Palm Rejection" no problem.
+The touchscreen is Wacom stylus compatible.
+Precise drawings or paperwork are no problem thanks to the existing "palm rejection".